-The James M. Clark Center for Global Engagement fosters cross-cultural understanding and global awareness through study abroad and exchange opportunities for students, faculty and staff at SUNY Cortland.
-In addition, the office provides support services to help integrate international students and scholars into the community in order to enhance international understanding among community members.
+The International Programs Office fosters cross-cultural understanding and global awareness through study abroad and exchange opportunities for students, faculty and staff at SUNY Cortland.
+In addition, the office provides support services to help integrate international students and scholars into the community in order to enhance intercultural understanding among community members.